 Q&A About Parking on Campus Printable Handout

 Parking and Transportation Services is located in room 314 of the Center for Clinical Research and Simulation (formerly the South Campus Facility building).

 Yes, parking permits are required at all hours.
 Having a permit is the first step toward hassle-free on-campus parking.
 Washington State mandates that parking at its colleges and universities will be “self supporting.”
 Your permit fee is a user fee that enables WSU to build new parking facilities and maintain existing ones.
 Annual, semester and quarter permits are available online.
 For hourly or day-long parking, use the QR codes on the signs at the pay stations, or the HONK app on your smartphone.
 Your license plate number is your permit; no paper permits are issued.

 Do I need a permit for a motorcycle?

 Motorcycles also need permits to park on campus.
 Motorcyclists are allowed to park in any parking lot provided that they have an appropriate parking pass.
-Additional motorcycle parking corrals are located on the CAMPUS MAP.

 Where do I get the app for my smartphone?

 HONK is the app we use to connect you with the hourly and daily parking permits via your smartphone.
 Get the app at the Apple App Store or the Android Google Play store.